ASNA/SunFarm/docs/program-bootstrap.md

 > Notice also that when **LR** indicator is not set to `1`, and the Program remains *Active*, the files stay open.

+>&#128161; QSys Program Bootstrapping seems intimidating.
+Rest assured that the steps taken are the **same** steps IBMi needs to execute (or very similar).
+RPG runtime on the IBM i hides the Bootstrap code from you.
+The Bootstrap process is **very* fast, the most time consuming is the external file access (and of course the Application developer's logic code).

 <br>
 <br>
 <br>